detekt/detekt/detekt-generator/documentation/potential-bugs.md

 Using lateinit for property initialization can be error prone and the actual initialization is not guaranteed.
 Try using constructor injection or delegation to initialize properties.

 #### Configuration options:
-* excludeAnnotatedProperties (default: "")

-   Allows you to provide a list of annotations that disable this check.

-* ignoreOnClassesPattern (default: "")

-   Allows you to disable the rule for a list of classes

 ### UnconditionalJumpStatementInLoop

 TODO: Specify description

 ### UnreachableCode

 TODO: Specify description

 ### UnsafeCallOnNullableType

 TODO: Specify description

 ### UnsafeCast

 TODO: Specify description